tusharkumar886/Anagrams/README.md

 Note that adding the extra letter at the beginning or the end without reordering the other letters is not valid.
 For example, if the game picks the word 'ore' as a starter, the user might guess 'rose' or 'zero' but not 'sore'.
 The user can give up and see the words that they did not guess.

+This app is for partial fullfilment of Applied CS with Android course.